 But if you don’t want to travel, you can still have a lifestyle based around more freedom with your time and everything like that.

 We do all these online community events where we’ll jump in a call.
 It’s live, and people can hang out and we can set goals together and help each other through some struggles.

 We simply try to facilitate productive conversations, goal setting events, and things that we know are proven to keep people’s businesses and lifestyles moving forward towards the directions.”

 “When I heard the term Location Independent, the bells started going off.
 This is the thing I want to do because I can travel as much as I want, but I can also have a home base if I want.
 It just made sense to me as a term.”

 📍 On why the lifestyle is not for everyone

-“I had a conversation with my buddy Matt who was thinking about starting community.
-And in the end we decided that, after a lot of questions and talking, that it wasn’t really the right thing for him.
+“I had a conversation with my buddy Matt who was thinking about starting a community.
+And in the end, we decided that, after a lot of questions and talking, it wasn’t really the right thing for him.

 It wasn’t because he didn’t want to help people, but he helped people in a different way.
 He likes to work on his own.
 He wants to go to a coffee shop, put his headphones on, and just kind of be in his own world all day.
 And a community is about engagement, interacting with other people, bringing people together, finding different ways to connect people.

 I think you have to be honest with yourself.
 If that’s something you enjoy, then you can start taking a look at the next steps: I’m in such-and-such niche, what kind of value could I create in my niche that can bring people together?
 How can I get them to connect with each other so they can then create value with each other?”